j3rk0/AGGREGSCANpy/README.md

 ```

 feel free to check output consistency with http://bioinf.uab.es/aggrescan/ .
-For any information about the method and the feature interpretation refer to the original paper.
+For any information about the method and the features interpretation refer to the original paper.